bigworlds-net/bigworlds/README.md

 [![Static Badge](https://img.shields.io/badge/built_with-Rust-dca282)]()
 [![Static Badge](https://img.shields.io/badge/discord-server-blue)](https://discord.gg/SHQ3rYvn3B)

-A novel general-purpose framework for assembling and running large simulations.
+A novel general-purpose framework for assembling and running large agent-based simulations.

 With potential applications ranging from games to business intelligence, it is an attempt to solve the problem of efficient horizontal scaling for systems